New York University—the largest private research university in the United States—is an urban university with a network of campuses worldwide.

 Greenwich Village is NYU’s neighborhood, and New York City is an extension of NYU’s campus.
 The world capital of finance, communication, and culture, New York City offers the best in theater, dance, music, film, libraries, museums, and galleries.
 Here you can access internships that complement course work and professional goals.
 NYU’s alumni network of nearly half a million and affiliations with corporations, government agencies, and social institutions will help you launch a successful career.

 NYU Abu Dhabi blends global academic experiences with a liberal arts, sciences, and engineering curriculum.
 In Abu Dhabi, one of the world’s most dynamic cities, you will conduct research, volunteer, intern, and travel in the region and throughout NYU’s global network.

-NYU’s comprehensive liberal arts campus in China’s financial and commercial capital welcomed its first class in fall 2013.
+NYU’s comprehensive liberal arts campus in China’s financial and commercial capital gives you access to Asia’s top companies, media outlets, and museums for class trips and professional opportunities.
 As at the other two campuses, you’ll gain an academic foundation in the humanities, social sciences, and natural sciences before focusing on your major.

 Global academic centers

 You may also study away at one of NYU’s global academic centers in Accra, Berlin, Buenos Aires, Florence, London, Madrid, Paris, Prague, Sydney, Tel Aviv, or Washington, D.C.